carsonfb/carsonfb/README.md

 anyone would consider a masterpiece.
 I moved on to GW-BASIC, Pascal, C, and x86 Aseembly language over the next several years.
 Because of this interest, I was occasionally being paid in pizzas to write small utilities for a tiny company that I knew the owner of in junior high and highschool.
-I got my first real programming while in college.
+I got my first real programming job while in college.

 Which brings me to...